VincentFaust/willowsspoon/README.md

 ## Building The Infrastructure

 ### AWS
-1. We will use secrets manager to hold our secret.
+1. We will use secrets manager to hold our secret thats needed for connecting to our warehouse.
 Using AWS cli, type:

 `aws secretsmanager create-secret --name <name> --secret-string <value>`